Summer Institute for Teaching and Learning

 Join your colleagues for three days of faculty-led sessions, workshops, and panels, plus a reception, raffle prizes, catered lunches, and complimentary coffee and tea throughout the day—all free for RIT faculty.

 Sessions will be held in the Wallace Library and SHED.
-A detailed schedule and registration information will be shared in Spring—stay tuned!
+A detailed schedule and registration information will be shared when registration opens in early April—stay tuned!

 Call for Proposals